MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/milestone-100th-issue-using-blogging-to-elevate-your-career.md

 For the freeCodeCamp application, they ask you to submit the three articles you are most proud of.
 So, for my best chance of being accepted, I strategically chose [an article I published on Scrimba](https://scrimba.com/articles/linkedin-for-developers/) (*to show I'm already published on another reputable website*), an [in-depth instructional article teaching how to create Scrimba screencasts](https://selftaughttxg.com/2021/02-21/CreateAScrimbaScreencast/) (*to display my technical writing capabilities*), and finally, an [article that was featured on Hashnode](https://michaeljudelarocca.hashnode.dev/how-to-create-a-local-react-environment-with-vite) teaching how to create a local React environment with Vite (*to showcase a badge of recognition I have earned*).

-***I have also increased my chances of being accepted as a freeCodeCamp contributor by previously writing about freeCodeCamp coverage issues on my blog, 'Self-Taught: The X Generation.'
+***I have also increased my chances of being accepted as a freeCodeCamp contributor by previously writing about freeCodeCamp on my blog, 'Self-Taught: The X Generation.'
 This captured the attention of Quincy Larson, the founder of freeCodeCamp, so he had already heard of me when I applied!***

 ---